 What’s the right age to start preschool?
 It of course varies for every child, but early education experts share what parents should look for to ease this momentous journey!

 Here in Singapore, we are lucky to have a local educational system that is a global leader and some of the very best international schools in the world.
 The thing is, there’s no hard and fast rule about how and where kiddos should learn before they can enter these fab schools a the age of 6.

 Of course we are equally spoilt for choice when it comes to nursery and preschools – formal education often starts here at the age of 18 months – but many parents worry about starting their children too young; of course we want to foster a love of learning, but we also want our near-babies to benefit from a love of play and avoid burnout.

 Given their expertise in early childhood development (their Infant and Toddler Atelier is one of our very favourite baby activities in Singapore, starting from 6 months!), Blue House Nursery & International Preschool provides wonderful support to children throughout their educational experience between 18 months and 6 years of age.
-It’s an absolutely ideal first school environment for little ones, who can blossom and flourish when they start Nursery around 18 months or age 2.
+It’s an absolutely ideal first school environment for little ones, who can blossom and flourish when they start Nursery from the age of 18 months onwards.

 Read on for their tips and advice in response to parents’ most frequently asked questions and concerns…

 What is the best first learning environment for my child?

 A small, intimate environment is wonderful for children in their first experience ‘leaving’ you.
 A smaller, calmer space (such as our standalone Nursery Building), provides a less overwhelming and comforting experience for children.
 They feel greater ability to take ownership of their space and feel a sense of belonging to their new community.

 Their new ‘school’ space should very much feel like an extension of their happy home environment, and therefore provide the child with feelings of trust and excitement so that it’s a place they will enjoy going.